eyemotif/carp/README.md

 toml (0.5.6)
 ```
 ### add
-`carp add <crate name> [crate version]`: Adds a crate to the dependencies in the current Cargo workspace.
+`carp add <crate name> [crate version]`: Adds a crate to the list of dependencies.
 If no version is specified, the latest version is used.

 ```
 % carp add rand